mtahir19/Ames-Housing-Data-and-Kaggle-Challenge/README.md

 ### Recommendations:

 Though experienced real estate agents have an idea what may impact a house's sale price, the model is more reliable in a sense to help them with a better estimate to their clients.
 I recommend it be used in making housing price estimates to clients.
-The real estate agent may be able to claim that the estimate is based on past data and not just the agent's individual intuition of home sales prices in market.
+The real estate agent may be able to claim that the estimate is based on past data and not just the agent's individual intuition of home sales prices in the market.